Attorney

 » Awarded the American Indian Law Certificate upon Graduation

-Reagan is the newest member of the All Rise! team and a proud member of the Kaw Nation of Oklahoma.
+Reagan is a proud member of the Kaw Nation of Oklahoma.
 As a tribal citizen, Reagan understands just how important the issues facing Indian country are today and is dedicated to serving the tribes across the state.
 That was his goal when he applied to law school and still serves as his goal for his practice today.
 His initial exposure to the practice of tribal law was the Sovereignty Symposium back in 2018 where he found his inspiration for the type of attorney that he wants to be today, and his commitment to this ideal has remained unwavering.

-During law school Reagan interned at Devol & Associates where he was later hired as an associate in 2023.
-He conducted legal research on issues of tribal sovereignty.
-He also worked to prepare memoranda and legal arguments for court briefs regarding the most recent cases effecting tribal laws and rights.
-His work further consisted of adjudication reports for ICW cases, as well as the review and drafting of tribal codes for various tribes in Oklahoma.
+During law school, Reagan interned at Devol & Associates, where he was later hired as an associate in 2023.
+In this role, he conducted legal research on issues of tribal sovereignty and prepared memoranda and legal arguments for court briefs involving recent cases affecting tribal laws and rights.
+His work also included drafting adjudication reports for Indian Child Welfare (ICW) cases, as well as reviewing and drafting tribal codes for various tribes in Oklahoma.